-Here are some Calm Down Coping Activities you can try on your own or with others who care about you.
-From young to old; children to grown-ups, these activities can be useful for people of all ages.
+Here are some coping activities you can try on your own or with others who care about you.
+These videos were made for adults to help support children in processing thoughts and feelings.
+However, from young to old; children to grown-ups, these activities can be useful for people of all ages.
 Hope you find them helpful.

 This is a super fun Progressive Muscle Relaxation for both young and old.
 Get silly!
 Get goofy!
 Make it your own 🙂 This exercise can help relax our bodies which can help relax our brains.
 Super Muscles Exercise

 Skittles Sharing If skittles is your thing (like it is mine) and you like to talk about feelings, then this is the game for you.
 The best part, other than eating Skittles, is you can play this game with friends, family, or others you trust.
 It could be a fun family game to play for dessert one night.
 Enjoy!

 Beach-Ball-Of-Emotions This fun and interactive game can be played together with friends, family, or anyone else that supports you in your life.
 Sometimes it can be lots of fun to talk about our feelings together.

 Unhelpful Thoughts Box Sometimes the worst part about struggling with a problem is the super unhelpful thoughts that can get in our way.
 One way to train your brain to problem solve faster, simpler, and calmer, is by getting rid of your stinking thinking and replacing unhelpful thoughts with helpful thoughts.
 Remember: PRACTICE MAKES… MUCH MUCH BETTER.
 Every time you replace an unhelpful thought with a helpful thought, you train your brain and reprogram it to become a much better buddy for you as you tackle the tough stuff.